Faks/Faks/README.md

 - 🔭 I’m currently working on Business Development Tools
 - 🌱 I’m currently learning One too many things
 - 👯 I’m looking to collaborate on Laravel: package development
-- 🤔 I’m looking for help with Sales
+- 🤔 I’m looking for help with Sales, Projects.
 - 📫 How to reach me: solumdesignum@gmail.com